Kurdakov/emscripten_OSG/README.md

 emscripten_OSG
 ==============

-port of OpenSceneGraph to compile with emscripten
+port of OpenSceneGraph library to be used with emscripten